How the practical driving test works

-- The 'tell me' question where you can just say the answer, for example: "Tell me where you would find the information for the recommended tyre pressures for this car and how tyre pressures should be checked."
+- The 'tell me' question before you start driving, where you can just say the answer, for example: "Tell me where you would find the information for the recommended tyre pressures for this car and how tyre pressures should be checked."

 Check out how to answer the show me, tell me questions so that you can make sure you're completely ready to pass this section.

 Part 3: Driving ability test

-Then comes the 40 minute driving test, split into three chunks: general ability, reversing and independent driving.
+Then comes the 40 minute driving test, split into 3 chunks: general ability, reversing and independent driving.
 The most important aspect of this test is safety.